haseebgb92/zaalim-shawarma-app/README.md

     Your application should now be running.
 You can view it by opening your web browser and navigating to:
     [http://localhost:9002](http://localhost:9002)

-The app will automatically reload if you make any changes to the code.
+The application will automatically reload if you make any changes to the source code.